kscieslinski/CTF/notes/permissions/README.md

 Real user id defines process REAL id which doesn't change and the effective user id will be changes whenever user needs to upgrade/downgrade his privilages for some period of time.

-The things get complicated when a user runs an program with elevated privilages which at some point needs to do some unprivileged work temporarily.
+Things get complicated when a user runs an program with elevated privilages which at some point needs to do some unprivileged work temporarily.
 Then the value of effective user id has to be saved somewhere and such storage is called saved user id.

-## Linux processes
+## Kernel structures & capabilities
 As most relevant informations about a process, it's permissions are also stored inside `task_struct`:

 ```c